YehudaShapira/xv6-explained/Explanations.md

 ###*syscall*

-When user-code call a system-call, the system-call number is stored in `%eax`.
+When user-code calls a system-call, the system-call number is stored in `%eax`.
 So in `syscall`, we can access the system-call number via `proc->tf->eax`.

 After running the system-call, we put the return value in `proc->tf->eax`; this will cause `alltraps` to pop it back to `%eax`, and then the user-code will know whether the system-call succeeded.